ShreyaKunda/CrewAI-Workshop-Part-1/exercises/02_agent_task/README.md

 1. Verbose logs showing the agent working on the task
 2. A structured response about AI based on the expected output format

-## 💡 Tips

-- Tasks make agent behavior more predictable and structured
-- A good `expected_output` helps the agent know what format to use
-- The `description` should be clear and specific
-- Tasks can have inputs that customize their behavior

 ## Key Differences from Exercise 1